Call Mon-Sun:

 We test for a number of biomarkers that can help understand the symptoms you are having.
 Whether these biomarkers will immediately indicate a particular condition or whether they warrant a deeper analysis can vary.
 What’s important are the proven crossroads between psychology and physiology, and lab tests are the only way to pick up on these otherwise invisible patterns.

+Here is one example of using lab testing in diagnosis.
 The expression, or lack thereof, of the brain-derived neurotrophic factor, or BDNF, has been linked with an extensive number of psychological disorders.
-BDNF levels can thus be analyzed in a lab to determine whether there is an issue, though the precise psychiatric disorder can’t be determined from this alone.
-What this shows isn’t that a lab test can immediately determine a person’s problems just with just one result, but that there are many physical changes that can be detected and studied to form a bigger picture.
-For instance, lower BDNF levels could be a sign of both Alzheimer’s or major depressive disorder, but these results wouldn’t be taken in isolation.
-Instead, they can be used to support other data already collected to offer a missing piece of the puzzle.5
+BDNF levels can thus be analyzed in a lab to determine whether there is an issue, though our aim is not to label a person.
+What this shows isn’t that a lab test can immediately determine a person’s problems just with just one result, but that there are many physical changes that can be detected and studied to form a bigger picture that will help inform a personalized recovery program.
+5

 Testing for Neurotoxicity

-Neurotoxicity plays a major role in the decline of a person’s mental and physical health.
-Environmental toxins, such as pesticides, air pollutants, heavy metals, and even household cleaners, have been linked to mental health conditions like depression, schizophrenia, and psychosis.
-9 As such, the ability to not only discover neurotoxicity but also to provide a solution is vital to ensuring the recovery of both the body and mind.
-At Alternative to Meds Center, we take neurotoxicity very seriously, and our lab tests help us uncover its presence.
+Neurotoxicity can play a major role in the decline of a person’s mental and physical health.
+Environmental toxins, such as pesticides, air pollutants, heavy metals, and even household cleaners, have been linked to mental health conditions like depression, schizophrenia, and psychosis.9 At Alternative to Meds Center, we take neurotoxicity very seriously, and our lab tests help us uncover its presence with precision.

-One neurotoxin with clear biomarkers is lead, which has been shown to inhibit the proliferation of specific cells while decreasing the expression of other cells.10 Drugs are also a type of neurotoxin, and their use can cause a variety of problems, from tissue damage to depression.
-Spotting neurotoxin biomarkers can help us identify whether patients are exhibiting symptoms that mimic a mental health disorder brought about by neurotoxicity or whether another issue may be causing the problem.
+One common example is lead exposure.
+This is an acknowledged concern in mental health, and is associated with symptoms that are often misdiagnosed as mental disorders of one kind or another.10 Drugs are also a type of neurotoxin, and their use can cause a variety of problems, from tissue damage to depression.
+Spotting neurotoxin biomarkers can help us identify whether patients are exhibiting symptoms that mimic a mental health disorder brought about by neurotoxicity.
+Neurotoxin removal is then indicated as a treatment.

-Then, as with other mental health disorders, lab testing can be used to determine whether biomarkers are in place for physiological disorders that may be contributing to a patient’s symptoms.
-Lab testing is also important to ensure the proper levels of hormones, neurotransmitters, and critical nutritional compounds are in place.
-In particular, zinc and vitamin D are often low in people with substance use disorder.
-Clinicians may also notice low levels of magnesium, citicoline, amino acids, omega-3 fatty acids, all B vitamins, and vitamins A, C, and E. If patients arrive deficient in essential nutrients, the issue and its resulting physical and mental health effects can be addressed via supplementation and a nutritious diet.
+Lab testing can be used to determine whether biomarkers are in place for nutritional deficiencies and anomalies that may be contributing to a patient’s symptoms.
+For example, zinc and vitamin D are often low in people with depression.
+Clinicians may also notice low levels of magnesium, citicoline, amino acids, omega-3 fatty acids, all B vitamins, and vitamins A, C, and E. If patients arrive deficient in essential nutrients, the issue and its resulting physical and mental health effects can be addressed with common sense, via supplementation and a nutritious diet, based on orthomolecular principles and guidelines..

-Lab Testing for Mental Health Symptoms ATMC in Sedona, AZ
+Inpatient Lab Testing is a Pillar of Recovery at ATMC in Sedona, AZ

-By conducting laboratory testing in conjunction with holistic assessment, we can get a better understanding of who you truly are and what treatment you need.
+By conducting laboratory testing, we can get a better understanding of what treatments would target those issues that are troublesome.
 At Alternative to Meds Center, each patient is given individualized, holistic care based on their needs, and lab testing allows us to be even more accurate and efficient about providing this care.
 If you would like to learn more about our methods and the use of lab testing as an important component of holistic treatment, contact us today.

 References: